Cloud Software Businesses for Sale

 Customer Feedback Software Company

-Provides real-time operational feedback software for high-traffic public facilities, enabling visitors to report issues via qr code, sms, web, or voice and alerting staff to track resolution across multi-location deployments under recurring government and institutional contracts
+Provides a real-time operational feedback and issue-tracking saas platform for high-traffic public facilities, enabling visitors to report problems via qr, sms, web, or voice and alerting staff until resolution across multi-site government, healthcare, and transportation deployments.

 Revenue$307K